SukkoPera/LittleSixteen/README.md

 If you don't like any of the above, feel free to fix it yourself and [submit a Pull Request](https://github.com/SukkoPera/LittleSixteen/pulls).

 ## Testing
-V3 of the board was throughly tested by project collaborator Edoardo Auteri, as you can read on the [Development Blog](https://hackaday.io/project/182543/log/202804-how-to-make-the-changes-that-change-everything).
+V3  and V4 of the board were throughly tested by project collaborator Edoardo Auteri, as you can read on the [Development Blog](https://hackaday.io/project/182543/log/202804-how-to-make-the-changes-that-change-everything).
 In his words:

+## Assembly
+If you want to build your own board, **please make sure read the assembly notes on [the Wiki](https://github.com/SukkoPera/LittleSixteen/wiki) carefully!**

+Note that there are different pages for different revisions of the board.

 > The machine works flawlessly providing superior audio and video performance, low power consumption and compatibility with the 1530 Datassette Unit (C2N model), SD2IEC, Atari joysticks and pads.